 “I don’t WANT to be.”

-The long LONG animated film (which seems longer thanks to the direct-to-DVD quality of the animation) is front-loaded with a lot of laughs, which thin out just as the second hour is getting started.
+The long LONG animated film (which seems longer thanks to the poor aesthetic choice that gives it a direct-to-DVD animation feel) is front-loaded with a lot of laughs, which thin out just as the second hour is getting started.
 The visuals are even harder on the eyes than the junky looking (somewhat intentionally so) “Teen Titans Go!” movie of earlier this year.

 These films were plainly put into production with “devices” other than movie theater projection in mind, as there is no Sony Animation, Pixar, Dreamworks or Blue Sky production that looks as unfinished as “Spider-erse.”
-I’ll bet it’s perfectly acceptable streaming or on home video where every flaw in motion, design and finish isn’t obvious.
+I’ll bet it’s perfectly acceptable streaming or on home video where every flaw in motion, design and finish isn’t as obvious.
 As an aesthetic choice, it just doesn’t work.
-Was it MEANT to hurt the eyes?
+Was it MEANT to hurt the eyesand induce headaches?

 Fans of the current TV series and “Spider-Man” completists may find more to chew on here.
 I was amused that Miles is using his mom’s last name (Morales) because his dad’s last name is Davis.
 Who wants to go by Miles Davis?
 His Dad (voiced by Brian Tyree Henry) is named Jefferson Davis, so clearly he knew the joke he was ruining on his kid’s birth certificate.